Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Implications of Proposed Method

 Due to the orthogonality of the eigenspaces, the cross term $\langle J_{x_t} v_\gT, J_{x_t} v_\gN \rangle$ vanishes, and we have

-Hence, minimizing the squared Jacobian–vector product $\|J_{x_t} v\|_2^2$ (under a fixed Euclidean norm of $v$) is dominated by minimizing the normal-space component $\|J_{x_t} v_\gN\|_2^2$, and essentially encourages the vector $v$ to lie in the tangent space $\gT_x\gM_t$.
+Hence, minimizing the squared Jacobian–vector product $\|J_{x_t} v\|_2^2$ (under a fixed Euclidean norm of $v$) is dominated by minimizing the normal-space component $\|J_{x_t} v_\gN\|_2^2$, and essentially encourages the vector $v$ to lie in the tangent space $\gT_{x_t}\gM_t$.

-In practice, diffusion models learn the score function $s_\theta$ directly, its Jacobian $J_{x_t}$ need not be symmetric, and the right singular vectors need not be exactly orthogonal to each other.
-Even then, minimizing $\|J_x v\|_2^2$ still suppresses the component in the subspace spanned by the large right singular vectors and amplifies the component spanned by the small right singular vectors; Proposition~\ref{thm:equivalence} continues to hold in this generalized sense.
+In practice, diffusion models learn the score function $s_\theta$ directly, so its Jacobian $J_{x_t}$ is not exactly symmetric, and its eigenvectors need not be exactly orthogonal to each other.
+Even then, minimizing $\|J_{x_t} v\|_2^2$ still suppresses the component in the subspace spanned by the large right singular vectors and amplifies the component spanned by the small right singular vectors; \Cref{thm:equivalence} continues to hold in this generalized sense.